benjie/mehserve/README.md

 ### Removing old .dev TLD

 As .dev is now a valid TLD we no longer use it as the domain extension.
-If you have installed an older version of mehserve you can remove resolving of the .dev domain by mehserve by running `sudo rm /etc/resolver/dev` from a terminal.
+If you have installed an older version of mehserve you can remove local resolving of the .dev domain by running `sudo rm /etc/resolver/dev` from a terminal.